syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Sections.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Sections/Add-page-number-in-footer).

 ## Removing a Section

 The following code example illustrates how to remove a particular section from the Word document